Holly V. Monroe

 As a third generation lettering artist aka calligrapher, I’m in the business of making well-loved words come alive in a visually expressive way.
 They may dance across the page in delight on a greeting card, convey dignity or gratitude on an award, inspire heartfelt emotions on a broadside or bring an old world look to a family tree.
 Throughout the years, I’ve incorporated detailed decoration and illustration into my designs, which helps to bring greater interest to the words.

-A specialty that sets me apart is the ability to create designs on genuine parchment along with the application of 23.75 k gold leaf.
-This has brought a more discriminating client into my studio, allowing me to spend more time in the details.
-In addition to the calfskin, I create and letter on colorful, abstract paste-paper backgrounds in a variety of styles.
-Styles include pointed pen scripts, italic, gothic, uncial, book hand, modern brush lettering plus hand drawn contemporary and traditional decorated letters, borders and flourishes.
-A variety of pens, brushes and other tools make this all happen.
-Not to mention the beautiful hand made papers used, as well!
+A specialty that sets me apart is the ability to create designs on genuine parchment along with the application of 23.75k gold leaf.
+This has brought a more discriminating client into my studio, allowing me to spend more time on the details.
+In addition to the calfskin, I create and letter on colorful, abstract paste-paper backgrounds.
+Lettering styles include pointed pen scripts, italic, gothic, uncial, book hand, modern brush lettering plus hand drawn contemporary and traditional decorated letters, borders and flourishes.
+A variety of pens, brushes and other tools are used, not to mention the beautiful hand made papers!

 The lettering arts bring a great deal of soul satisfaction to me as well as to my clients.
 ‘Meaningful words’ have a way of touching our hearts, inspiring us to be better people!
-It has been a fascinating journey for me and I am grateful for both the artistic work, as well as for the delightful friendships I make along the way.
+It has been a fascinating journey for me and I am grateful for both the artistic projects brought my way, as well as the delightful friendships I have made.

 My Family Art & Calligraphy History….